vogler75/automation-gateway/README.md

 > plc/mod/node/coil:1

 # Version History
+## 1.18 Removed Apache Ignite
+Apache Ignite was removed due to its size and maintenance requirements.
+We don't know of anyone using the Ignite option, so we decided to remove it.

 ## 1.17 Added CrateDB as supported JDBC database for logging
 [CrateDB](https://crate.io) is now also supported as JDBC database for logging.
 If the table (default name "events") does not exists, it will be created partitioned by the month of the source time with four shareds.
 But you can create the table manually in advance with the settings of your needs.
 ```